gosang/gosang.github.io/content/posts/design-principles/solid/solid.md

 tags = ["SOLID"]
 +++

 SOLID is a set of five design principles that aim to create robust, scalable, and maintainable software.
 These principles were introduced by Robert C. Martin and have become a cornerstone for object-oriented design.
-In this blog post, we'll delve into each SOLID principle, discuss their rationale, provide practical examples in C# .NET Core, and explore how they can be applied in both monolithic and microservices architectures.
+In this blog post, we'll look into each SOLID principle, discuss their rationale, provide practical examples in C# .NET Core, and explore how they can be applied in both monolithic and microservices architectures.

 # What is SOLID?